 Experimenting with the new protocol

-On the Optimism network, you can explore Gitcoin’s grants protocol more during the upcoming test round.
-Gitcoin is partnering with the Optimism Foundation to run the second retroactive public goods funding round supporting open-source developers who are crucial to maintaining key parts of Optimism’s technology.
+On OP Mainnet, you can explore Gitcoin’s grants protocol more during the upcoming test round.
+Gitcoin is partnering with the Optimism Foundation to run the second retroactive public goods funding round supporting open-source developers who are crucial to maintaining key parts of OP Mainnet’s technology.